devfile/api/README.md

 For more information about this, please look into the [Devfile support Readme](devfile-support/README.md)

+The generated documentation of the Devfile 2.0 format, based on its json schema, is available here: https://devfile.github.io/website/

 ## How to build

 In order to build the CRD and the various schemas, you don't need to install any pre-requisite apart from `docker`.